 You can change your list of prepared concoctions when you finish a short or long rest.
 Preparing a new list of concoctions requires time spent brewing chemical bases which catalysts can be added to: at least 1 minute per catalyst cost for each concoction on your list.

 You gain two discoveries as shown on the Discoveries column of the Chemist table.
 A discovery grants one of the following options:

-When you gain a level in this class, you gain two additional discoveries and you choose a concoction in your formula book and replace it with another concoction from a theme you know, following the restrictions above.
+When you gain a level, you gain two additional discoveries and you choose a concoction in your formula book and replace it with another concoction from a theme you know, following the restrictions above.

 Your formula book contains four concoctions of your choice from the themes you know.